Daniel-Nikpayuk/nik/README.md

 + **graphic** - representative hardware: *screens*.
 Pixels, colors, bezier curves, fonts, etc.
 + **kinesthetic** - representative hardware: *mouse*.
 Trackpad, clicks, motion analysis and interpretation.
 + **literic** - representative hardware: *keyboard*.
 Characters, unicode, regular expressions, textual analysis.
-+ **numeric** - representative hardware: *cpu*.
-Numbers, math, memory storage, numerical analysis.
++ **numeric** - representative hardware: *processor*.
+CPU, registers, numbers, math, memory storage, numerical analysis.
 + **phonetic** - representative hardware: *soundcard*.
 Speakers, headphones, fourier transforms, signal processing.
 + **interic** - representative hardware: network card.
 MAC protocol, TCP/IP protocols, internet protocols.
 + **generic** - representative hardware: *adaptive*.
 Templates.
-Generic patterns found across the previous senses.
+Generic patterns found across the previously listed hardware.

-Whatever app, for whatever purpose is designed, it still needs to be implemented with hardware in mind, which is why my library privileges hardware types.
+Whatever app, for whatever purpose it is designed, it still needs to be implemented with hardware in mind, which is why my library privileges hardware types.

 If you look at it from a sociological lens however, all *apps* are representations of some human social process---existing or new.
-The point being, when someone is designing a new app, they are designing for human use, as a tool to suppliment their existing abilities; to resolve a personal or social problem they are otherwise unable to resolve;
-to relieve stress; to augment their existing options in communicating or expressing themselves.
+The point being, when someone is designing a new app, they are designing for human use, as a tool to supplement their existing abilities; to aid in a personal or social problem they are otherwise unable to resolve alone; to relieve stress; to augment their existing options in communicating or expressing themselves.
+The list goes on.

 All the human uses of design have been long studied by *humanists* in their aim to understand the human experience.
 The humanist angle provides a nice modular form for code organization and reference.

 ### Angle: Humanist

 Key phrase: **technology space**.
 This is my own personal design paradigm inspired by literary theory.

-Although I do borrow from the humanist perspective, as their wisdom needs to be recontextualized in a computing science frame, what I have learned from critiquing the human experienced follows a forced conversion as a weak mathematical model.
+Although I do borrow from the humanist perspective, their wisdom still needs to be recontextualized in a computing science framework---what I have learned from critiquing the human experienced follows a forced conversion as a weak mathematical model.

 A *technology space* is a weak specification with three parts: a *context space*, a *semiotic space*, and a *media space*.
 As a technology space is meant to represent a *digit* human experience, the context space represents the digital context of